-Do you want to offer students maximum flexibility to rearrange their rooms?
-Do you need wardrobes or do you have built in closets?
+Is offering students maximum flexibility to rearrange their rooms important?
+Do you want wardrobes or do you have built in closets?

 - Beds – Maximum adjustability and bunkable or fixed height?
 What are your safety considerations?
 Do you needed added guardrails and ladders on your lofts and bunks?

 - Workstations – Are you looking for traditional pedestal desks or flexible designs with mobile pedestals?

 - Storage – Do you want traditional drawer storage or do you prefer a functional stackable option to maximize your residents’ ability to customize their living environment?

 - Wardrobes – If you need a wardrobe, does it need to fit under a loft to maximize storage space?
 Are you looking for enhanced features like built-in USB ports or LED lighting?
 Do you want to add other features like built-in mirrors, towel hanging rods, and whiteboards?